Robotmcgregor/nt_mosaic_biomass_zonal_pipeline/README.md

 converts data to  geo-dataframe and created a 1ha polygon (site) for each point.
 Once this is complete the pipeline runs zonal statistics on the current Landsat mosaic and exports a csv per site into an outputs directory.

-Note, seasonal composites can be 6 band, 3 band, greyscale and classified.
+**Note:** Seasonal composites can be 6 band, 3 band, greyscale and classified.
 Once pipeline is complete a temporary directory which was created will be deleted from the working drive, if script fails the temporary directory requires manual deletion.